AndreasFVangen/EHP-MOP/README.md

 KNOWN ISSUES / STUFF / DUMB SHIT :
   Priest stacking dmg reduction for healers, stacking part does not work.
-Will only find 1st stack
+Will only find 1st stack doesnt give a SHIT about you and your glyphs, eat a dick paladins, dont use glyph, and if u dont use fortify glyph for monk, eat my ass :)